Why ipv4 versus ipv6?

 “Finally, it’s worth remembering that ipv4 is itself no longer simple.
 Compared with 1994, we now have a whole lot of complications: subscriber-side NAT, carrier-grade NAT, firewalls, IPsec, VPNs, Differentiated Services, link-local addresses, content distribution networks, etc.”

-Port based traffic shaping and firewalls and existing VPNs and CDNs are doing just fine, thank you.
+Port based traffic shaping and firewalls and existing VPNs and CDNs are also doing just fine, thank you.
 We don’t need ipv6 to have those, or don’t want them (IPsec is a complete clusterf*ck, that is why we use HTTPS and VPNs).
-We can have extra protocols on top of ipv4/ipv8 to implement extra functionality, this does not have to be done in ipv6.
-Things like NAT are not simple, but a simple system with a ipv4 (or ipv8) stack does not need to have NAT (we can put that complexity in the router).
+We can (and do) have extra protocols on top of ipv4/ipv8 to implement extra functionality, this does not have to be done in ipv6.
+Things like GC NAT are not simple, but a simple system with a ipv4 (or ipv8) stack does not need to have NAT (we can put that complexity in the router).

 Again: I understand that the IETF does not like NAT, but trying to force the world to stop using it has been one of the reasons why ipv6 adaption has never reached a critical point.